Don't wait for a weekend! Cheeky midweeky deals >

 New Zealand snow

-Whakapapa Ski Area lies just one hour and fifteen minutes' drive from Taupo on its southern doorstep.
+Whakapapa Ski Area is just one hour and fifteen minutes from Taupō on its southern doorstep.
 The mountain is a magnet for experienced skiers, but it must be the best place to learn to ski or snowboard in the North Island.

 You may also be interested in...